This recipe for Maple Bacon Roasted Turkey is so easy to make, you’ll spend less time in the kitchen this Thanksgiving and more time with your guests.

 Allow to rest for 15 minutes after removing your turkey from the oven to allow for the juices to settle before carving; then make a gravy using the drippings.

 This Maple Bacon Roasted Turkey was incredibly moist and delicious.
-And just like when I was a kid, my husband and daughter came over to start to pick the bacon off before I got to carve it.
+And just like when I was a kid, my husband and daughter came over to start to pick the bacon off!

 That is until I had to yell at them to stop so that I could take a picture of it; then I let them at it.